The-Marcy-Lab-School/swe-2-1-closures/src/short-response.md

 ## Prompt 3

 Consider the code snippet below showing a factory function for creating animal objects.
+The `makeNoise` method is not working as intended:

 ```js
 const makeAnimal = (name, species, sound) => {